lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

         FW 1
         END WHILE

-    In the example above, while the front distance from the robot to the object is bigger than 3, it will move 1 step forward.
+    In the example above, while the front distance from the robot to the object is more than 3, it will move 1 step forward.

 | **b)**
 Command: